 With movies and CDs, you can look them up online to see if there is an online version that would work for you if you are on the fence about getting rid of them.
 There are so many places to find digital versions of movies and CDs.
 Some places are; Apple Music, Spotify, YouTube, Amazon, Netflix, Hulu, and so many more!
 Once decided on what to get rid of, those CDs, movies, and books can be sold at a yard sale, sold to used bookstores, or donated to a local library.

 Over the years in your home, you start collecting unnecessary kitchen utensils, small appliances, decorations, etc. These items build up and create more trouble and clutter than they’re worth.
 Starting with the counters and tabletop, then working to the cupboard, go through everything that you have.
 There might be coffee mugs with chips off the sides, storage containers with missing lids, donut maker that is never used, melted plastic kitchen utensils, and other kitchen supplies that aren’t in the best condition.
 These items can be thrown away or, if they are in good condition, they can be sold at a yard sale or given to a charity.

 Why Will Decluttering Help Sell Your Home?

-When buyers are looking at your home whether in person or in pictures, potential buyers like to imagine living in the home.
+When buyers are looking at your home, they like to imagine living in the home.
 With less clutter, they are able to imagine their own things and clutter in the house.
 Less clutter will also keep them focused on what they are there for.
-Almost empty counters and less furniture will help to show your home’s features better than when there is clutter and furniture packed in.
+Almost empty counters and less furniture will help to show your home’s features better.
 Homes that are less cluttered normally sell faster and for a better price!